 Along with being FREE and frugal, the homemade approach offers other bonuses.
 The outfits are adaptable to individual animals’ personalities and preferences–and also what is handy and cheap from around the house or local thrift store.

 When incorporating pets in Halloween festivities, please keep in mind that safety should always rule.
-The Humane Society of the United States offers great safety tips for pets and suggests avoiding situations, decorations and costume pieces that may potentially frighten or harm animals.
+The American Society for Prevention of Cruelty to Animals (ASPCA) offers great safety tips for pets and suggests avoiding situations, decorations and costume pieces that may potentially frighten or harm animals.

 Avoid accessorizing animals with masks and other paraphernalia that interfere with senses and mobility.
 Most cats and plenty of dogs are happier without any sort of costume, so allow those animals to be themselves on the holiday, suggests Kirsten Theisen of the Humane Society of the United States.
 (Our friend Lorenzo the Cat, who likes to wear clothes, is an exception.)